‘Call Of Duty: WWII’ Revealed: Campaign, Co-Op, Multiplayer, And Release Date

 Activision officially unveiled Call of Duty: WWII Wednesday after a plethora of leaks.
 The upcoming PlayStation 4, Xbox One, and PC shooter will take the franchise out of the future and back to its roots for the first time in almost 10 years with a cinematic through some of Europe’s most famous battles.

 Call of Duty: WWII will be launch on Friday, November 3.
-PlayStation 4 and Xbox One owners who pre-order the game will gain access to a “private beta” prior to the game’s release.
+PlayStation 4 and Xbox One owners who pre-order the game will gain access to a “private beta” before the game’s release.
 PS4 gamers can once again expect to get all DLC first.
 Activision and Sony continue the timed-exclusivity agreement that will give those console gamers access to DLC packs 30 days before the other platforms.

 The campaign will take players from the beaches of Normandy to other battles across Europe while telling the story of the brotherhood shared by enlisted soldiers from 1942 through 1945.
 Players will fight through historical locations in France, Germany, and Belgium as part of the United States Army 1st Infantry Division.